-Encana also had unused capacity under two shelf prospectuses for up to \$6.1 billion, the availability of which is dependent on market conditions, to issue up to C\$2.0 billion (\$2.1 billion) of debt securities in Canada and up to \$4.0 billion in the United States.
-The Canadian shelf prospectus expires in June 2011 and is expected to be renewed prior to expiry.
-The U.S. shelf prospectus expires in May 2012.
+Encana also had unused capacity under two shelf prospectuses for up to \$5.0 billion, the availability of which is dependent on market conditions, to issue up to C\$2.0 billion (\$2.0 billion) of debt securities in Canada and up to \$3.0 billion in the U.S. These shelf prospectuses expire in June 2013 and May 2012, respectively.
 The Company believes it has sufficient funding through the use of these facilities to meet foreseeable borrowing requirements.